jaatlau/infra-lj/README.md

 Uses Terraform Cloud for state management and Doppler for secrets management.

 ## Guidelines
-- Each stacks/ subfolder is deployable solution.
+- Each stacks/ subfolder is a deployable solution.

 - Each solution points to same global Terraform Cloud organization and organization's default project.